Skip to content

 Before: A GTM engagement meant scoping deliverables, assigning research tasks, writing briefs for writers, reviewing drafts, building sequences, managing CRM cleanup in parallel.
 Six weeks minimum, with constant orchestration.

-Now: I scope around operator outputs — the enriched account list, the sequenced outreach, the positioned website copy, the clean CRM — and I deliver them faster with fewer dependencies on external resources.
+Now: I scope around operator outputs: the enriched account list, the sequenced outreach, the positioned website copy, and the clean CRM.
+I deliver them faster with fewer dependencies on external resources.

 This doesn’t mean I work alone.
 Clients are still in the loop on ICP definition, sequence tone, content approval.
 The judgment is mine and theirs.
 What’s gone is the research overhead and the writing latency.